-For deposits, the management of the Group makes periodic collective assessment as well as individual assessment on the recoverability of deposits based on past experience, and also available reasonable and supportive forward-looking information.
-The management of the Group believes that there is no material credit risk inherent in the Group's deposits at the end of the reporting period.
+For deposits and amounts due from a non-controlling shareholder of a subsidiary, management of the Group makes periodic collective assessment as well as individual assessment on the recoverability of deposits based on past experience, and also available reasonable and supportive forward-looking information.
+Management of the Group believes that there is no material credit risk inherent in the Group's deposits and amounts due from a non-controlling shareholder of a subsidiary at the end of the reporting period.